oracle/accelerated-data-science/ads/feature_store/docs/source/user_guides/setup/terraform.rst

          - Description
        * - `vault_ocid`
          - `ocid1.vault.oc1.iad.b5sb3bclaaaog.xxxxxxxxxxxxx`
          - The OCID of the vault where the ATP or MySQL secret is.
-Set to null if setting up a feature store database.
+Set to null if setting up a Feature Store database.
        * - `vault_compartment_id`
          - `ocid1.tenancy.oc1.iad.b5sb3bclaaaog.xxxxxxxxxxxxx`
          - The OCID of the vault compartment.
-Set to null if setting up a feature store database.
+Set to null if setting up a Feature Store database.
        * - `db_type`
          - `mysql`
          - Set the database type to ATP or MySQL.
        * - `db_secret_source`
          - `VAULT`
          - The database secret source.
 Use VAULT for BYODB databases.
-Use OSS for an ATP database and LOCAL for MySQL for default feature store deployment without BYODB.
+Use OSS for an ATP database and LOCAL for MySQL for default Feature Store deployment without BYODB.
        * - `user_db`
          - `false`
          - Set to true for BYODB.